 The group's stress testing framework supports the regular execution of stress tests at the business unit and legal entity levels.
-The overall stress testing programme, incorporating credit, market, operational and liquidity risk, is a key management tool facilitating a forward-looking perspective of risk in relation to business performance.
+The overall stress testing programme, incorporating credit risk, market risk, operational risk, business risk, IRRBB and liquidity risk, is a key management tool facilitating a forward-looking perspective of risk in relation to business performance.
+Sustainability risk is a cross-cutting risk type and gets considered through the respective risk type processes.

-Further details on the group's risk management framework and stress testing can be found on page 29 and 126-127 of the ICBC Standard Bank Plc Consolidated Annual Report 2022.
+Further details on the group's risk management framework and stress testing can be found on pages 136 - 137 of the ICBCS Consolidated Annual Report 2023.